Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: Convergence of stochastic integrals

-We stress that \eqref{it:alt_int_crit1}--\eqref{it:alt_int_crit3} are satisfied if the sequence $(X^n, H^n)_{n\geq1}$ is tight in the M1 product space.
-As concerns the proof of Proposition \ref{remark:weaker_integrnd_conv}, it can be conducted in complete analogy to the one of Theorem \ref{thm:3.19}, as the only properties of the integrands that we make use of---in addition to \eqref{def:avco}---are precisely the three conditions \eqref{it:alt_int_crit1}--\eqref{it:alt_int_crit3}.
+We stress that \eqref{it:alt_int_crit1}--\eqref{it:alt_int_crit3} are satisfied if $(X^n, H^n)_{n\geq1}$ is tight on the $M_1$ product space.
+The proof of Proposition \ref{remark:weaker_integrnd_conv} follows by analogy with that of Theorem \ref{thm:3.19}, as the only properties of the integrands we make use of, beyond \eqref{eq:oscillcond}, are \eqref{it:alt_int_crit1}--\eqref{it:alt_int_crit3}.
+One quickly sees that neither \eqref{it:alt_int_crit1} nor \eqref{it:alt_int_crit2} can be dropped in the statement.
+More surprisingly, the next example shows that this is also the case for \eqref{it:alt_int_crit3}, even for martingale integrators with a continuous limit.